PARIJAH DIARIES 13

 It wasn’t fun, exactly, but I wouldn’t have missed it.
 A bad trip is still a trip; and quite a trip at that.

 I was open.
 The doors of perception… not that they were hanging off their hinges or anything, but they were certainly creaking.
 Shaman Nueng had seemed in a bad mood, stomping around looking for the blender.
 The brew he produced was foul, and he’d done a pretty cursory job with the mixer.
 I was gagging and shuddering and picking stringy bits of stalk from between my teeth as I swallowed it down.
 And it was strong.
-By the time I’d driven back up here to my ocean terrace, I could feel the edge of it already encroaching.
+By the time I’d driven back up here to my ocean terrace, I could feel the edge of it already coming on.

 A demon.